 The telecom industry continues to invest in additional infrastructure for the Central Office (CO) to handle the massive growth in mobile and Internet traffic in recent years.
 The traditional architecture of the CO network involved various dedicated purpose-built devices, optimized for specific functions and burdened with long development lifecycles.
-While these devices can meet the performance and availability requirements of the telecom industry, they lack the flexibility, openness and physical characteristics that allow telecommunication companies to scale and adapt quickly to changing requirements.
-High throughput requirements are being driven by high-definition video, virtual and augmented reality applications.
-In addition, low latency requirements and computational processing needs continue to increase in order to handle complex operations such as interference mitigation of mobile subscribers and security analysis of network traffic.
-These growth and flexibility requirements are driving the telecommunications companies to consider a new architecture for the CO [9] [10].
+While these devices can meet the performance and availability requirements of the telecom industry, they lack the flexibility, openness, and physical characteristics that allow telecommunication companies to scale and adapt quickly to changing requirements.
+High throughput requirements are being driven by high-definition video, virtual, and augmented reality applications.
+In addition, low-latency requirements and computational processing needs continue to increase in order to handle complex operations such as interference mitigation of mobile subscribers and security analysis of network traffic.
+These growth and flexibility requirements are driving the telecommunications companies to consider a new architecture for the CO [9], [10].

 Figure 4 – Transition to Cloudified Architecture in the CO

-Figure 4 shows how the CO is transforming from traditional, proprietary, dedicated hardware functions to a ‘cloudified’ CO that relies upon industry standard servers, virtualization and industry standard Ethernet switches.
+Figure 4 shows how the CO is transforming from traditional, proprietary, dedicated hardware functions to a “cloudified” CO that relies upon industry standard servers, virtualization, and industry standard Ethernet switches.
 Operators are learning from IT vendors to build clusters of virtualized servers, which can be provisioned as needed to address adaptive demand.
-The virtual servers are running software-based telecommunication functions and must still meet the same low latency, high performance and high availability requirements of their traditional dedicated hardware brethren.
+The virtual servers are running software-based telecommunication functions and must still meet the same low latency, high performance, and high availability requirements of their traditional dedicated hardware brethren.
 The cloudified central office is challenged to meet these objectives when the network fabric improperly addresses congestion and packet loss.

 Parallelism

 One attribute that all of the above use cases have in common is parallelism.
-In order for large scale cloud services to meet real-time interactive latency requirements, the applications and storage must divide and conquer.
+In order for large-scale cloud services to meet real-time interactive latency requirements, the applications and storage must divide and conquer.
 There is simply too much data to process, and the true value of data is how quickly it can be rendered into human consumable information and action.
 As Figure 5 suggests, parallelism in a distributed system depends upon an enormous amount of messaging for synchronization and parameter distribution.
 Inherent in this messaging are traffic patterns that create congestion due to incast and disorderly flows.
-Left unattended, congestion leads to overall loss in the network: packet loss, latency loss and throughput loss.
+Left unattended, congestion leads to overall loss in the network: packet loss, latency loss, and throughput loss.
 These network issues exacerbate application issues and result in bad user experiences.
 Successful data centers of the future must minimize these issues.

 Figure 5 – The Problem with Network Congestion